 h.
 Mixed Workloads

-Division directors may assign workloads that mix curriculum, literacy, and Corporate and Continuing Education instruction.
+Division directors/supervisors may assign workloads that mix curriculum, CCR, and Corporate and Continuing Education instruction.
 Classes will be equated according to the following definitions and formulas:

-Type A Literacy/Continuing Education Class = 1.50 curriculum load units
+Type A CCR/Continuing Education Class = 1.50 curriculum load units

 In Type A classes, the instructor conducts needs assessment, develops customized course materials, meets with possible clients, and teaches the class.

-Type B Literacy/Continuing Education Class = 1.25 curriculum load units
+Type B CCR/Continuing Education Class = 1.25 curriculum load units

 In Type B classes, the instructor develops a course based on existing units, updates materials to meet client needs, meets clients, and teaches the class.

-Type C Literacy/Continuing Education Class = .75 curriculum load units
+Type C CCR/Continuing Education Class = .75 curriculum load units

 In Type C classes, the instructor teaches an existing course (lecture/lab) and no prior meetings are necessary.